AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 Furthermore, all egress traffic must be tracked, whereby **_Logging_** must be enabled.

-You are requested to activate the `Egress` feature on the **_ace-azure-east-us-spoke2_** VPC solely, and create the rules that would fulfil the aforementioned request.
+You are requested to activate the `Egress` feature on the **_ace-azure-east-us-spoke2_** VNet and to use the **_Spoke1 VNet_** as a Test VNet, but just temporarily.

+In addition to this, you area also requested to create the rules that would fulfil the aforementioned request.

 ```{figure} images/lab7-topology.png
 ---